audioxide/data/data/posts/20180604-interviews-paul-marchesani.md

 title: "Paul Marchesani: &#8216;I always knew my music was connected in some way.&#8217;"
 author: fred
+blurb: "'I was always a visual music creator.
+After a while it just kind of snapped like hey, this is a universe.
+This can be a world.'"
 ---
 ### [FRED](<https://twitter.com/thewhalelines>)
 #### 04\.06.02018